rydrman/pipedev.org/content/_index.md

 # About Us

-Our goal is to bring together the Vancouver community of VFX and animation pipeline developers to talk shop.
-The group's membership is open, and we encourage anyone who is interested to come by and join the discussion!
+Our goal is to bring together the Vancouver community of {{% tooltip VFX "Visual Effects" %}} and animation pipeline developers to talk shop.
+The group's membership is open, and we encourage anyone who is interested to come by and <a class="button" href="javascript:signup();">join the discussion</a>!

 # The Forum